Apophyseal stress injury

 Apophyseal stress injury is a chronic overuse injury of the apophysis and a relatively common type of injury in young athletes.

-This entity has often been termed as apophysitis.
+This entity has often been described as apophysitis.
 However, as the suffix '-itis' is usually used in inflammatory-mediated conditions, it is regarded by many authors as misleading and inaccurate.
 Instead, they advocate the use of the term 'apophyseal stress injury' in order to emphasize the overuse etiology, or 'apophysiolysis', which indicates incomplete apophyseal fusion 4.

 Apophyseal stress injuries occur in skeletally immature patients, usually in the 2nd decade of life, but they may affect younger children as well.
 It is postulated that the physeal closure may be delayed in the female athletes due to low estrogen levels - in such a case apophyseal injury may occur in a slightly older age group.